Skinner927/angular-disablescroll/README.md

 39         | Right Arrow
 40         | Down Arrow

-Non-jQuery Usage
----
-If you want to toy around with the object and its prototype, you can access it at `window.UserScrollDisabler`.

 Compatibility
 ---
 Tested in:
-- Mac: Chrome 38
+- Mac: Chrome 44
-- Mac: Firefox 33.1
-- Mac: Safari 7.1
-- Windows: IE 7-11
-- Windows: Chrome 38
-- Windows: Firefox 33.1
-- Android: Chrome 38
-- iOS 7.1 and 8.1: Safari

-Known Issues
+Known Issues (from jquery-disablescroll)
 ---
 - Mac Safari 7.1 is a bit flickery when dragging a disabled scrollbar.
 - One report of IE flickering when dragging a disabled scrollbar, although I